pradeep-tiwari/docs/auth.md

 **How is the token stored on client?**

-After successful login, client receives the token which it stores in an **HTTP cookie** on the browser side.
+After successful login, the server responds with `Set-Cookie` header which then client stores in an **HTTP cookie** on the browser side.
 As because browsers automatically send the cookies on subsequent requests to the API server, a **session** is maintained between the client and server.

 **How is the token stored on server?**

 API server stores the token on a shared database for persistence.
 For example, it can be MySQL, Redis, MongoDB or any such database for persistence.
+In case of PHP application, this persistence by default is the server side session file.

+**Why is it called session cookie?**

+Because on successful login, server responds with the newly created session id in `Set-Cookie` header.
+This session id is also called the ``session token``.